Contribute to your community by serving on a committee

 If you want to get a taste of what meetings are like, Finance & Budget, Communications, and Facility committee sessions are always open to SOA members, no need to reserve a spot ahead of time.
 Committees meet in the Conference Room in the lower level of The Club at Town Center.
 (See this page for meeting dates and times.)

-We are accepting applications for Communications, Facilities and Community Standards (CSC) committees.
+We are accepting applications for Communications, Finance and Community Standards (CSC) committees.
 To give you an idea of what each committee is responsible for, here are links to current charters, a list of experience/skills we are looking for and the dates and times the committee normally meets:

 Community Standards Committee Charter